Goodbye Forest !

 2062014 (5)

-As I left Moree under leaden skies , the plaintive call of one of the good ol’ boys called after me “Goodbye Forest!”
+As I left Moree under leaden skies, the plaintive call from one of the good old boys called after me “Goodbye Forest!” an obvious reference to the movie Forest Gump’.

-And the rain came tumbling down in buckets.
-After a while I was as wet as I was ever going to be, besides it was warm and very little wind.
-Frogs in the marshland made frog noises, a flock of budgerigars wheeled across the sky.
+The rain came tumbling down in buckets.
+After a while I was as wet as I was ever going to be, besides it was warm with very little wind.
+Frogs in the marshland made frog noises, and a flock of budgerigars wheeled across the sky.

 2062014 (2)

-I found a comfortable rhythm and thought about Audax rides I have completed in wet conditions.
-I pulled off the road at a rest stop as it allowed me a little cover from the rain.
-A couple of guys in a beat up old Holden had the same idea.
+I found a comfortable rhythm thinking about previous Audax rides I have completed in wet conditions.
+I pulled in at a roadside rest stop as it allowed me a little rest and cover from the rain.
+A couple of guys in a beat-up old Holden had the same idea.
 Wringing out my gloves and drying my glasses, the older of the two said: “We are just about to blow a couple of joints, you cool with that?”

 2062014 (3)

-“Fine with me, I’m having a banana.”
-So we got talking they were a Father and Son.
-Dad was 57 who claimed to be a special needs teacher.
+“Fine with me, I’m having a banana.
+We got talking, they were a father and Son.
+Dad was 57 and claimed to be a special needs teacher.
 Son was 24, a classically trained musician.
-They were headed up to Cooktown where a job and free rent were waiting.
-Their plan was to work hard for five years and save $50,000 .
+They were headed up to Cooktown in Queensland where a job and free rent were waiting.
+Their plan was to work hard for five years and save $50,000.
 “With that kind of money you can build a house in Bali!” said Dad.

-2062014 (4)The roadworks had cars, trucks, caravans and this cyclist slowing the stopping, waiting to be waved through.
-A couple of old blokes in the car next to me wind down the window: “Well if somebody told be about it I wouldn’t believe them, but here I am looking at you with my own two eyes.
+2062014 (4)Signs indicated upcoming roadworks cars, trucks, and caravans slowed then stopped, waiting to be waved through.
+A couple of old blokes in the car next to me wound down the window: “Well if somebody told me about it I wouldn’t believe them, but here I am looking at you with my own two eyes.
 Are you riding around Australia?”

 “That’s the plan.”

-“I’ve heard that people do it but I never seen anyone.
+“I’ve heard that people do it, but I’ve never seen anyone.
 I rode a motorcycle out in the bush years ago but nothing like that.
-I take my hat off to ya” and he did too “good luck to you young fella.”
+I take my hat off to ya” and he did too “Good luck to you young fella.”
 I loved the young fella bit.

 2062014 (1)As the afternoon wore on, the rain became less frequent showers, so much so that I almost dried out

 crossing the border from NSW into Queensland!
-I finally posted that next postcard in a series of postcards to mum I have been sending.
-I thought of mum a lot today, I received the news yesterday that she had broken her femur in a fall.
-They will operate tomorrow, traumatic for a women just this side of 93, fingers crossed .
+I finally posted that next postcard in a series of postcards to Mum that I have been sending.
+I thought of Mum a lot today, I received the news yesterday that she had broken her femur in a fall.
+They will operate tomorrow, traumatic for a woman just this side of 93, fingers crossed.

 x